Take a look at the range of benefits and payments we have available.

 The amount paid depends on marital status and living arrangements.
 There are currently three basic rates: the married rate, the single sharing rate, and the single living alone rate.
 These three rates are not subject to an income or asset test.

-Generally, New Zealand superannuitants and veteran’s pensioners who receive a state pension from another country receive a rate of payment which is lower than the rate they would otherwise qualify for if they did not have a pension from overseas.
-If your AOW exceeds the amount of New Zealand Superannuation or Veteran’s Pension you would have received if this was your only pension source, then you will continue to receive only your AOW amount.
+Generally, New Zealand superannuitants and veteran's pensioners who receive a state pension from another country receive a rate of payment which is lower than the rate they would otherwise qualify for if they did not have a pension from overseas.
+If your AOW exceeds the amount of NZ Super or Veteran's Pension you would have received if this was your only pension source, then you will continue to receive only your AOW amount.

 Am I entitled to extra payments in addition to New Zealand Superannuation or Veteran's Pension?